Hawke’s Bay isn’t on the way to anywhere – it takes a deliberate choice to discover its delights.

 Eating and drinking is almost a national pastime in Hawke's Bay and the range and quality of restaurants and cafés shows how much locals appreciate food.
 Always fresh and focusing on seasonal ingredients – why wouldn’t you if the best is at your doorstep? – it’s not hard to find an award-winning restaurant or vineyard to visit.
 The Food and Wine Classic (FAWC), held each year in June and November, offers over 80 outstanding dining events.

 If you like a glass of the good stuff, Hawke’s Bay’s wineries are unmissable.
 The region’s Bordeaux-like climate and wide range of soil types have nurtured vines since the 1850s, making this New Zealand’s oldest wine region.
 The area is famous for its full-bodied reds and complex Chardonnays, and for good reason.

 Most months there’s a festival or sports event on, including a growing number of marathon and multi-sport events.
-The Air New Zealand Hawke’s Bay Marathon led runners through the vines in May 2019 and will be held this May.
+The Sotheby's Hawke’s Bay Marathon first led runners through the vines in 2019 and will be held again in May 2022.

 The Harcourts Hawke’s Bay Arts Festival each October offers world-class theatre to the region, and the well-established Art Deco Festival each February in Napier brings locals and visitors alike out in force in their 1930s glad rags.
-Most locals have an Art Deco outfit or two in their wardrobes or at least a string of beads and a cloche hat to look the part.
+Most residents have an Art Deco outfit or two in their wardrobes or at least a string of beads and a cloche hat to look the part.